core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 All CoAP requests that are sent via IP multicast MUST be Non-confirmable (Section 8.1 of {{RFC7252}}).
 The Message ID in an IP multicast CoAP message is used for optional message deduplication by both clients and servers, as detailed in Section 4.5 of {{RFC7252}}.

-A server sends back a unicast response to the CoAP group request - but the server MAY suppress the response if the server chooses so and if permitted by the rules in this document.
+A server sends back a unicast response to the CoAP group request - but the server MAY suppress the response for various reasons (Section 8.2 of {{RFC7252}}).
+This document adds the requirement that a server SHOULD suppress the response in case of error or in case there is nothing useful to respond, unless the application requires such a response to be made.
 The unicast responses received by the CoAP client may be a mixture of success (e.g., 2.05 Content) and failure (e.g., 4.04 Not Found) codes, depending on the individual server processing results.

 The CoAP No-Response Option {{RFC7967}} can be used by a client to influence the default response suppression on the server side.
 It is RECOMMENDED for a server to implement this option only on selected resources where it is useful in the application context.
 If the Option is supported on a resource, it MUST override the default response suppression of that resource.